-This report relates to the discharge of domestic wastewater to land on the four proposed lots of the development.
-The applicant's agent has proposed on-site treatment and discharge methods for the domestic wastewater that are anticipated by the TRMP, and are typical of many wastewater systems already installed and operating in the Rural 3 Zone.
-The wastewater systems are proposed to be 'secondary treatment' systems which produce a relatively high quality effluent and the wastewater is proposed to be discharged to a land application area comprising a network of pressure compensating drip irrigation lines.
+This report relates to the discharge of domestic wastewater to land from the proposed development of the site.

+The applicant's agent Richard Walker, Consulting Chartered Professional Engineerr of Engineering Sustainable Solutions Ltd, has proposed on-site treatment and discharge methods for the domestic wastewater that are anticipated by the TRMP, and are typical of many wastewater systems already installed and operating in the Rural Residential SWADI Zone.

+The wastewater system is proposed to be a 'secondary treatment' system which produce a relatively high quality effluent and the wastewater is proposed to be discharged to a land application area comprising a network of pressure compensating drip irrigation lines.

-The proposed discharges are also typical of many in the Rural 3 Zone that have already been granted resource consents both by Committee and (more often) under delegated authority.
+The proposed discharges are also typical of many in the Rural Residential Zone that have already been granted resource consents both by Committee and (more often) under delegated authority.

-The site of the proposed subdivision has been described in detail in the report by Wayne Horner, to which the reader is directed for further information on general site matters.
+The site of the proposed residential development has been described in detail in the report by Ina Holst-Stoffregen, to which the reader is directed for further information on general site matters.